ministryofjustice/hmpps-visits-internal-admin-ui/README.md

 ### Dependencies
 The app requires:
 * hmpps-auth - for authentication
-* redis - session store and token caching
+* redis-vsip-admi (redis) - session store and token caching

 ### Running the app for development

 It is simplest to use HMPPS Auth dev, in which case just Redis is needed:

-`docker-compose up redis`
+`docker-compose up redis-vsip-admin`

 Or, to start the main services excluding the typescript app: